Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Obtaining a high redshift lensing map

 In the cleaning method above, an important step is the calculation of the weights $c_i$ in Eq. \ref{weights} used to maximize the correlation between the galaxy fields and lensing.
 When doing so, a model is assumed for the lensing cross spectra $C^{\kappa{g_i}}_L$ and auto spectra $C^{{ g_i g_i}}_L$ of the galaxy fields.
 Although good measurements are achievable for the LSST survey, the true spectra, in particular, the true cross spectra $C^{\kappa{g_i}}_L$ between the galaxy fields and CMB lensing are not known precisely.
 The fact that we do not know the true galaxy cross- and auto spectra is a potential problem for two reasons: first, a misestimation of the weights can lead to a wrongly weighted galaxy field $\hat{X}$ and hence give a residual $C^{\kappa_{\text{clean}}\kappa_{\text{clean}}}_L$ which is insufficiently (suboptimally) cleaned of low-$z$ contributions; second, even if the weights are chosen optimally, our ignorance of the spectra and other properties of the galaxy tracer such as biases and redshift distributions implies that the interpretation of the cleaned lensing signal (including, e.g.,~its redshift distribution) is complex.

 We will begin by discussing the first challenge: to what extent does uncertainty in the weights lead to suboptimal cleaning performance?
 We will show that the effects of fluctuations in the lensing-galaxy cross spectra result only in sub-percent changes in the cleaned spectra, which are negligible for our example analysis.
-We do this by generating 1000 Gaussian realisations of the cross-correlation spectra $C^{\kappa{g_i}}_L$ curves, all of which are consistent with the forecast CMB-S4 and LSST errors (see the data section Sec \ref{data}) , and use these to construct perturbed weights $\tilde c_i$ of Eq. \ref{weights}. \comment{This is done for all but the first galaxy bin, which is fixed to the fiducial $c_1$ weight.
-Discarding the perturbation of the first bin is physically motivated by the fact that low redshift galaxies pose fewer observational challenges and have well-determined photometric redshifts.} \comment{The bulk of the uncertainties, therefore, comes from higher redshifts galaxy bins where the redshift distribution is more uncertain, but their spectra are fortunately measured with higher precision.} From these weights we obtain 1000 realisations of $C^{\kappa_{\text{clean}}\kappa_{\text{clean}}}_L$ which can then be compared with the fiducial one, $C^{\kappa_{\text{clean}}\kappa_{\text{clean}},\text{fid}}_L$ .
+We do this by generating 1000 Gaussian realisations of the cross-correlation spectra $C^{\kappa{g_i}}_L$ curves, all of which are consistent with the forecast CMB-S4 and LSST errors (see the data section Sec \ref{data}) , and use these to construct perturbed weights $\tilde c_i$ of Eq. \ref{weights}.
+From these weights we obtain 1000 realisations of $C^{\kappa_{\text{clean}}\kappa_{\text{clean}}}_L$ which can then be compared with the fiducial one, $C^{\kappa_{\text{clean}}\kappa_{\text{clean}},\text{fid}}_L$ .

 The mean fractional difference between the cleaned power spectrum obtained from these perturbed weights and that of the fiducial cleaned spectra is shown in Fig. \ref{fig:fid_diff}, where we have applied a broad multipole binning with edges at $(40,190,340)$.
 We see that this difference is close to zero, with a standard deviation of 0.02 and 0.007 in the first and second bin respectively.
 These correspond to only $32\%$ and $16\%$ of the total uncertainties of the cleaned lensing spectra.